Sunday, May 19, 2024

 or hint why the i

-so central to faith
+so silent in faith

 ran quietly as a letter